noahrynan-star/Pygame-Final-Project/README.md

 State which code from class you used as a starting point, as required by the guardrails:

 - Started from `[boilerplate_pygame.py]` - used for the colors used for the ball and the texts seen.
 It helped with the title and the sizing of objects.
-It helped organize the main code; the main game loop and he game logic that consists the building of the ball, movement of ball and hoop, and everything else.
+It helped organize the main code, the main game loop, and the game logic that consists of the building of the ball, movement of the ball and hoop, and everything else.

 ## AI Disclosure